How to Quit Vaping: Complete Guide

 Read our full medical disclaimer →

-If you picked up a vape thinking it was harmless — or that it would be easy to put down whenever you wanted — you’re not alone.
+If you picked up a vape thinking it was harmless, or that it would be easy to put down whenever you wanted, you’re not alone.
 Millions of people are discovering that vaping has a grip that’s tougher to shake than they ever expected.
 Whether you’re using a JUUL, a disposable like Elf Bar or Lost Mary, a refillable pod system, or a big mod, the nicotine running through it has the same hold on your brain.
-And getting free from it is absolutely possible — but it takes a plan.
+Getting free from it is absolutely possible, but it takes a plan.

-This guide is built specifically for vapers.
-Not recycled smoking cessation advice with “vaping” swapped in.
+This guide is built specifically for vapers, not recycled smoking cessation advice with “vaping” swapped in.
 The challenges are different, the culture is different, and the strategies need to reflect that.
-Let’s break it all down.

 Why Quitting Vaping Is Its Own Beast

-You’ve probably heard someone say, “Just quit — it’s not even real smoking.”
-That kind of advice comes from people who don’t understand what modern vaping actually is.
+You’ve probably heard someone say, “Just quit, it’s not even real smoking.”
+That advice comes from people who don’t understand what modern vaping actually is.
 Here’s why quitting vaping has unique challenges that deserve to be taken seriously.

 The Nicotine Load Is Enormous

 A single JUUL pod contains roughly the same amount of nicotine as an entire pack of 20 cigarettes.
-Many disposable vapes contain 50mg/mL of nicotine salt — a formulation specifically designed to be smooth enough to inhale deeply without the harsh throat hit that would normally make you cough and stop.
-The result?
-You can consume staggering amounts of nicotine without even realizing it.
+Many disposable vapes contain 50mg/mL of nicotine salt, a formulation specifically designed to be smooth enough to inhale deeply without the harsh throat hit that would normally make you cough and stop.
+The result: you can consume staggering amounts of nicotine without realizing it.

 The National Institute on Drug Abuse (NIDA) reports that nicotine salt formulations allow for faster absorption and higher blood nicotine levels than traditional e-liquids.
 Your brain has built a tolerance to match, which means withdrawal can hit harder than it would for a pack-a-day cigarette smoker.